Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: Simulations

-The two empirical estimators have similar performance, while CE outperforms E slightly in terms of the \levy\ distance.
+The two empirical estimators have similar performance, while CE outperforms E slightly in terms of the average \levy\ distance.
 Note $\ROCCE$, as the least concave majorant of $\ROCE$, could be biased toward higher probability of detection as evidenced by the sample instances.

-It can be seen that the ML estimator (MLE) achieves much smaller \levy\ distance than E or CE.
-The difference is more pronounced when the number of observations under one hypothesis is significantly smaller than that under the other, as seen in Figs.~\ref{fig:roc4}–\ref{fig:roc6}.
+It can be seen that the ML estimator (MLE) achieves much smaller average \levy\ distance than E or CE.
+The difference is more pronounced when the number of observations under one hypothesis is significantly smaller than under the other, as seen in Figs.~\ref{fig:roc4}–\ref{fig:roc6}.
 This is because E and CE calculate the empirical distributions based on the likelihood ratio observations under the two hypotheses separately before combining the empirical distributions into an estimated ROC curve.
 As a result, having very few samples under either hypothesis results in errors in estimating the ROC curve regardless of how accurate the estimated distribution under the other hypothesis is.
-In contrast, every observation contributes to the joint estimation of the pair of distributions in MLE, so the ROC curve can be accurately estimated even when there are very few samples from one hypothesis.
-In fact, as Section~\ref{sec:consistency} suggested, MLE works even if all samples are generated from the same hypothesis (see Fig.~\ref{fig:roc7}), while E and CE do not work because one of the distribution cannot be estimated at all.
+In contrast, every observation contributes to the joint estimation of the pair of distributions in ML, so the ROC curve can be accurately estimated even when there are very few samples from one hypothesis.
+The ML estimator and the split and fused variants work even if all samples are generated from the same hypothesis (see Fig.~\ref{fig:roc7}), while E and CE do not work because one of the distributions cannot be estimated at all.